 What about college?

-A college course is also the next step for certain careers.
-A year-long Art Foundation coursefor example is a popular route to studying art at higher education.
+A college course can be the standard route for certain careers.
+A year-long Art Foundation course, for example, is a common path to studying art at higher education.

-You can explore and compare courses at hundreds of colleges and work-based learning providers through UCAS Progress.
+You can explore and compare courses at hundreds of colleges through UCAS Progress.

 Setting up your own business

-Becoming an entrepreneur is something you can try at any age, although there are specific schemes and support available to encourage young people to set up their own business.
+Becoming an entrepreneur is something you can try at any age, although there are special schemes and support available to encourage young people to set up their own business.

 Taking a gap year

-A gap year is a popular option for people who want to take some time out from their studies and try something different or new, before either resuming education or entering into full time employment.
+A gap year is a popular option for people who want to take some time out and try something different or new, before continuing with their studies or starting work.
 Your gap year could include travelling, volunteering, gaining paid work experience or a combination of all three.